virtualagc/virtualagc/yaShuttle/yaHAL-S-Development.md

 Neither BNF nor LBNF has any provision for a column-dependent feature of this kind.
 Therefore, prior to compiling HAL/S source code, it is necessary to preprocess it,

-    HAL-preprocessor.py < TRUE_HAL_SOURCE.hal > TAME_HAL_SOURCE.hal
+    yaHAL-preprocessor.py TRUE_HAL_SOURCE.hal > TAME_HAL_SOURCE.hal

 to "tame" those column-dependent features.
 It is the tamed HAL/S source which needs to be compiled.
 Specifically, the multiline Exponent/Main/Subscript (E/M/S) constructs are converted to also-legal single-line form.
 Moreover, full-line comments are converted to "//"-style comments.
 I.e., in the tamed code, "//" anywhere in a line of code (not merely in column 1) indicates that the remainder of the line is a comment.

+Thus application of the complete preprocessor plus compiler front-end might look like:

+    yaHAL-preprocessor.py SOURCE.hal | TestHAL_S

-Some additional major steps are needed *after* creating the compiler front-end, in order to have a complete compiler:
+Some additional major steps will be needed *after* creating the compiler front-end, in order to have a complete compiler:

 1. A compiler backend has to be created which can convert the compiler frontend's output to the target form, which in this case is p-HAL/S p-code.
 2. A formatter for an output listing needs to be created.